danvoyce/awesome-creative-tech-events/README.md

 #### D&uuml;sseldorf, Berlin and Munich

-- [Beyond tellerrand](https://beyondtellerrand.com) - An affordable event about web design, development, creativity, design and much more with multiple events throughout the year
+- [Beyond tellerrand](https://beyondtellerrand.com) - An affordable event about web design, development, creativity, design and much more with multiple events throughout the year.

 ---